 The definition of productivity has changed a lot over the last several decades.
 It is no longer measured by the number of physical things you can produce, but by the number of great ideas you can generate.
 Productivity today has more to do with innovation and creativity and less with more palpable, physical metrics.
 Yet, there are so many unproductive employees out there.

 And as the definition of productivity changes, so do the methods which employers use to motivate their staff.
 Right now, the general consensus on the matter is that workers need to feel engaged in everyday work life in order to be productive.
 A recent Gallup poll shows that an alarming 83 percent of workers feel disengaged at work.

 What does this mean?
 It means that a majority of workers in America are dissatisfied and unmotivated.

 A recent TINYpulse report gives even more insight into the matter.
 According to it, only half of employees are satisfied with their direct superiors, 66 percent do not believe that they have many opportunities for advanced in their current work situations and nearly two-thirds of workers believe that their workplaces lack a strong company culture.
 That’s a lot of unmotivated employees.

 But the most interesting and surprising revelation of this report is probably the following: When it comes to motivating employees, money is not the most important factor.
 In fact, it was located seventh on the list of things employees believe motivates them to be more productive at work.

 What can you do, then, as an employer to motivate your staff?
-To start, let’s take a look at some of things that you may be doing wrong.
+To start, let’s take a look at some of the things that you may be doing wrong.
 Here’s why your employees might be feeling unmotivated in the office.

 They Haven’t Formed Any Good Relationships At Work